afoninsky/seneca-extended/readme.md

 * log messages in own format instead of verbose seneca output
 * some other stuff

 This wrapper try to solve most of this troubles, offering common interface without changing the basic functionality in my own way.

-Pull requests and feedbacks are welcome.
+__WARN: this module don't works in nodejs <6.x (feel free to pull reques with babel support if you need earlier versions support)__

 ### Install
 ```